//

 • Edward Keenan Recalls: published book by Edward Keenan [Added 21/12/2010] I have put on this site extracts (about 4,000 words) from a book by Edward Keenan, "I Shook the Family Tree: the story of an adopted boy."
 Published in 2001 - and held in the National Library in Canberra - the book is essentially about Edward's life and his search for his natural mother and father (Ruby Carter and Alwyn Parker).
 However, there is a considerable amount of information in the stories he tells about his adopted parents William Stewart Keenan and Eleanor Jane Keenan (nee Curtis) of WA.
 [William Keenan named his farm "Glenone", the same name as the farm of his family in Northern Ireland.]

-• Link to Keenan genealogy website An excellent and easy-to-use website by Gil Hardwick of Margaret River, entitled "Pioneer Families of the Lower South West of Western Australia", with lots of information which may also by of interest to their Keenan cousins in eastern Australia (aka "the Batlow branch").
-Look under K in Gil's index.
+• Keenan genealogy website Note 28 September 2024: There once was an excellent and easy-to-use website by Gil Hardwick entitled "Pioneer Families of the Lower South West of Western Australia", with lots of information which may also have been of interest to the Keenan cousins in eastern Australia (aka "the Batlow branch").
+I have been in touch with Gil and he has supplied me with a copy of his files, which he has authorised me to publish on this site.
+I will do so ASAP.

 Keenan relatives in other parts of the world